 In the evening, embark for your Antarctic voyage.

 Crossing the Drake is a rite of passage and commences your journey to the White Continent.
 Located exactly between the southern tip of South America and the Antarctic Peninsula, the Drake Passage extends over 800 kilometers from Cape Horn to Livingston Island.
-You may have plentiful wildlife viewing opportunities, provided by sea birds such as petrels and albatross that follow in your wake.
+You may have plentiful wildlife viewing opportunities including sea birds such as petrels and albatross that follow in your wake.
 Attend lectures on the history, environment and wildlife of the Antarctic Peninsula in preparation for your first excursions.

 Visiting Antarctica means exploring the largest, wildest and most extreme of all the continents; discover a land dominated by white, a mysterious stretch of ice with seemingly infinite nuances of color.
-At the gateway to this final frontier, surrounded by the vast expanse of sea ice, get as close as possible to the most unspoiled nature, composed of vast animal colonies.
+At the gateway to this final frontier, surrounded by the vast expanse of sea ice, get as close as possible to the most unspoiled nature and vast animal colonies.
 Set off to meet peaceful penguins, the emblem of these icy regions, and journey through their colonies with their constant movement to and from the sea.
 During your trip, you may encounter majestic humpback whales whose huge and powerful blue tail fins pound the surface of the water.
-Dependent upon sea and ice conditions, your expedition explores a variety of destinations, including Neko Harbor, Paradise Bay, Port Lockroy, Wilhelmina, and Deception Island.
+Dependent upon sea and ice conditions, your expedition explores a variety of destinations, including Paradise Bay, Pleneau Island, Port Lockroy, Deception Island and the Antarctic Sound.